Exact solvability and asymptotic aspects of generalized XX0 spin chains: Generalized XX0 model and matrix integral representation

-In this part, we define generalized XX0 spin chain with interaction terms between spins separated by arbitrary distance.
-This generalization provides mathematical and physical frameworks to examine the ideas and techniques which are successfully used for original XX0 model.
-Then, the partition function and the correlation functions in generalized XX0 model are represented in terms of matrix integral and TD.
+In this part, we define generalized XX0 spin chain with interaction terms between spins separated by an arbitrary distance.
+This generalization provides mathematical and physical frameworks to examine the ideas and techniques which are successfully used for the original XX0 model.
+Then, the partition function and the correlation functions in the generalized XX0 model are represented in terms of matrix integral and TD.
 These representations allow us to use the results from NIBM \unscite{Baik}.
-The relation between generalized XX0 model and NIBM is studied in chapter six.

-We start with the periodic finite size one-dimensional quantum spin model with generalized Hamiltonian of the XX0 type, which includes arbitrary length interactions,
+We start with the periodic finite size one-dimensional quantum spin model with generalized Hamiltonian of the XX0 type, which includes arbitrary length interactions \cite{Tierz},

-where for simplicity, \textit{N+1} which is the size of chain is taken to be odd, \textit{n} and \textit{m} indicate the position of spins in one-dimensional lattice and we choose the middle site of the lattice to be indexed by $n=0$, $\Delta_m$ is the interaction coupling between spins at $n$ and $m$, and raising and lowering spin operators are defined as ${\sigma}_k^{\pm}=({\sigma}_k^{x}{\pm}i{\sigma}_k^{y})/2$ where ${\sigma}^{x,y,z}$ are the Pauli matrices.
+where for simplicity, \textit{N+1} which is the size of chain is taken to be odd, \textit{n} and \textit{m} indicate the position of spins in the one-dimensional lattice and we choose the middle site of the lattice to be indexed by $n=0$, $\Delta_m$ is the interaction coupling between spins at $n$ and $m$.
 This spin chain is defined and studied for the first time in \unscite{Tierz}.
-The case of \textit{m=1} corresponds to the familiar XX0 Hamiltonian \unscite{Lieb}, \unscite{Sa-Za}.
+The case of $\Delta_ m=\delta_{1,m}$ corresponds to the familiar XX0 Hamiltonian \unscite{Lieb}, \unscite{Sa-Za}.
 The Hamiltonian (\ref{General H}) can recognize a magnon located at any position in the ferromagnetic vacuum via interaction terms with all possible lengths in the chain.
-These interactions can be imagined as transmission of magnons, to a distant position according to the corresponding interaction length, and this is governed by non-intersecting random walk rules.
-We call this phenomena magnon tunneling and we explain these in chapter six.

 In this work, we study the generalized XX0 spin with the generalized Hamiltonian and its explicit examples with zero-, short-, long-, infinite-range interactions.
 We continue with the observable of the model.
-Arbitrary time correlation function of the model including arbitrary number of magnons in arbitrary positions in the vacuum and the partition function of the model which is defined as a specific arrangement of magnons are written in Eq. \ref{Z_sandwich}, in below.
-In fact, the defined partition function plays the role of order parameter in our study and determines the phase transition in generalized XX0 model.
-For more explanations and justifications for the definition of the partition function see \unscite{Sa-Za}.
+The arbitrary time correlation function of the model including an arbitrary number of magnons in arbitrary positions in the vacuum and the partition function of the model which is defined as a specific arrangement of magnons are written as,